U of T's Student Mental Health web portal

 - Judgement-free zone.
 No marks are issued and your attendance is not reported to your instructors.

-Call 911 if you are in immediate danger, then call St. George Campus Police at 416-978-2222 who can direct your call to the right service.
+Call 911 if you are in immediate danger, then call St. George U of T Campus Safety – Special Constable Service at 416-978-2222 who can direct your call to the right service.

 Have you experience sexual violence?
 Find sexual violence and harassment resources on the U of T Safety website.

 Are you working alone on campus?
 U of T offers the Work Alone service for students, staff or faculty.